Buying real estate in Australia?

 Are prices still rising or cooling in Australia as of 2026?

-As of early 2026, house prices in Australia are still rising overall but at a softer pace than the strong gains seen through most of 2025, with momentum becoming more uneven across different cities and price segments.
+As of early 2026, house prices in Australia are still rising overall but the pace has clearly softened compared to the strongest months of 2024 and 2025, with growth becoming more uneven across cities and segments.

 Finally, please note that we have covered property price trends and forecasts for Australia here.